Skip to content

 ”I’m not getting any subscribers”

-Likely cause: Not enough promotion, or promoting on the wrong platforms.
-Fix: Increase your social media posting volume by 50%.
-Try new subreddits.
-Ask yourself honestly: “Would I click on my content if I saw it scrolling through my feed?"
+Likely cause: Insufficient promotion, or promoting on wrong platforms for your niche.
+Fix: Increase posting volume by 50%.
+Test 3 new subreddits this week.
+Ask yourself honestly: “Would I click on my content if I saw it scrolling through my feed?”
+If the answer is no — the content needs work.
+If yes — promotion needs work.

 ”People subscribe but cancel within days”

-Likely cause: Not enough content on your page, or content doesn’t match what was promised.
-Fix: Make sure your page has 20+ posts.
-Ensure your OnlyFans content delivers on what your social media teasers promise.
-Post daily during the first month.
+Likely cause: Not enough content on your page, or content doesn’t match what your promotional teasers implied.
+Fix: Ensure 20+ posts are live before anyone subscribes.
+Make sure your OnlyFans content delivers exactly what your social media teasers suggest.
+Post daily during the first month minimum.

 ”Nobody is buying my PPV”

-Likely cause: Price too high, description not compelling, or sending too soon after subscription.
-Fix: Lower your price for the next PPV.
-Write a more enticing description.
-Wait at least 2-3 days after someone subscribes before sending PPV.
+Likely cause: Price too high, description not compelling enough, or sending PPV too soon after someone subscribed.
+Fix: Lower the price on your next PPV.
+Rewrite your description to be more specific and enticing.
+Wait at least 2-3 days after someone subscribes before their first PPV.

 ”I’m running out of content ideas”

-Likely cause: You’re thinking too hard.
+Likely cause: You’re overthinking.
 Not every post needs to be a production.
-Fix: Mix in casual content — mirror selfies, “good morning” posts, outfit-of-the-day, polls, text posts.
-Your subscribers want to see YOU, not just curated content.
+Fix: Mix in casual content — mirror selfies, good morning posts, outfit-of-the-day, polls, text posts.
+Your subscribers want to see you, not just curated content.
+Casual authenticity often outperforms polished production.

 ”This is taking more time than I expected”

-Likely cause: You’re not batching or you’re spending too long on individual tasks.
-Fix: Batch-create content in dedicated sessions.
-Use scheduling tools.
-Set time limits for DM engagement.
-The goal is sustainable effort, not maximum effort.
+Likely cause: Not batching content, spending too long on individual tasks.
+Fix: Dedicated batch sessions.
+Scheduling tools.
+Time limits for DM engagement — 30 minutes, then you’re done.
+The goal is sustainable effort that compounds over 12 months, not maximum effort that burns out in 6.

-For more strategies and tips, read our 15 essential OnlyFans tips for beginners.
+For more strategies, read our 15 essential OnlyFans tips for beginners.

 Frequently Asked Questions